phoenix492/StrangeJourney/REJECTED_MODS.md

 #### Evilcraft
 Intial look seemed rather developer-texturey and also I forgot this is the mod that adds a "fart" button.

+#### Cyberspace
+I actually really like this mod but the current release has a lot of unfinished features on the main branch and is currently a little lacking.
+Unfortunately it appears the developer is moving to neoforge and presumably off of 1.20.1.
+Thus if this proves incorrect I'll add it.

 ## Non-Negotiable

 #### MCreator Mods